-Sophie Scholl was born in Forchtenberg on 9 May 1921.
+Sophie Scholl was born in Forchtenberg, Germany on 9 May 1921.
 She was the fourth out of six children.
-Her father Robert was the Burgermeister (Mayor) of Forchtennerg am Kocker.
+Her father Robert was the Burgermeister (Mayor) of Forchtenberg am Kocher, in Baden-Württemberg.

-At the age of twelve, she joined a pseudo Nazi organisation, the League of German Girls.
-Initially Sophie enjoyed the activities of the group, and she was promoted to Squad Leader.
-However, after her initial enthusiasm over the activities of the group, Sophie became uneasy about the conflict between her conscience and the creeping Nazi ideology of the organisation.
-In 1935, Nuremberg laws were passed which increased the discrimination against Jews, banning them from many public places.
+At the age of twelve, she joined a pseudo-Nazi organisation, the League of German Girls.
+Initially, Sophie enjoyed the activities of the group, and she was promoted to Squad Leader.
+However, after her initial enthusiasm with the activities of the group, Sophie became uneasy about the conflict between her conscience and the creeping Nazi ideology of the organisation.
+In 1935, Nuremberg Laws were passed which increased the discrimination against Jews, banning them from many public places.
 Sophie complained when two of her young Jewish friends were barred from joining the League of German Girls.
 She was also reprimanded for reading from the ‘Book of Songs’ by the banned Jewish writer Heinrich Heine.
 Scholl indicated her rebelliousness by replying, that Heine was essential for understanding German literature.
-But, these incidents and the bans against Jews led to Sophie taking a much more critical attitude to the Nazi regime.
+These incidents and the bans against Jews led to Sophie taking a much more critical attitude to the Nazi regime.
 She began choosing friends more carefully – people who were politically sympathetic to her viewpoint.

 In 1940, after the start of the Second World War, she graduated from her Secondary School and became a kindergarten teacher at the Frobel Institute.
 However, in 1941, she was conscripted into the auxiliary war service working as a nursery teacher in Blumberg.
 Sophie disliked the military regime of war service and started to become involved in passive resistance to the war effort.